Volume Entropy: Introduction

-To this aim, we prove a finiteness result on the number of quantum states of gravity describing a region of finite volume.
-More precisely, we work in the context of LQG, and we prove that the dimension of the space of diffeomorphism invariant quadrivalent states without zero-volume nodes, describing a region of total volume smaller than $V$ is finite.
-We give explicitly the upper bound of the dimension as a function of $V$.
-The proof is based on a result on the spectrum of the LQG Volume operator proven by Brunnemann and Rideout \cite{Brunnemann:2007ca,Brunneman:2007as}.
-Using this, we define the Von Neumann entropy of a quantum state of the gravitational field associated to Volume measurements.
+To this aim, we prove a technical finiteness result on the number of quantum states of gravity describing a region of finite volume.
+More precisely, we work in the context of LQG as defined in \cite{RovelliCovariantloopquantum2015, QuantumGravityRovelli},\footnote{Our results are not directly applicable to other formulations of Loop Quantum Gravity \cite{ThiemannLecturesLoopQuantum2003, ThiemannModernCanonicalQuantum2007} and would appear to present further complications, in particular by the use of an extended state space through the inclusion of graphs with higher-valent nodes and by defining diff-invariant spin-networks states through explicit embeddings in hypersurfaces.
+These issues, which do not arise in the formulation of \cite{RovelliCovariantloopquantum2015,QuantumGravityRovelli}, are not addressed in this article.
+We thank an anonymous referee for pointing this out.} and we prove that the dimension of the space of diffeomorphism invariant quadrivalent states {\em without zero-volume nodes}, describing a region of total volume smaller than $V$, is finite.
+We give explicitly the upper bound of the dimension of this space as a function of $V$.
+The proof is based on a result on the spectrum of the LQG Volume operator proven by Brunnemann and Rideout \cite{BrunnemannPropertiesvolumeoperator2008a, BrunnemannPropertiesvolumeoperator2008b}.
+Using this, we define a von Neumann entropy of a quantum state space of the gravitational field, associated to Volume measurements.